 One way you can pitch in is to make a donation to help us achieve our goals.

 The Morris Sustainable Green Fund, launched in 2007, gives donors a way to support renewable energy projects on campus.
 Not long after Morris declared its commitment to sustainability, “people really caught the fever,” according to Maddy Maxeiner, vice chancellor for external relations.
 “Donors started designating gifts for green projects.”

-The University of Minnesota, Morris Alumni Association (UMMAA) established the UMM Alumni Impact Fund, an endowed fund that benefits the Morris campus by addressing versatile strategic campus needs.
+The University of Minnesota, Morris Alumni Association (UMMAA) established the Alumni Impact Fund, an endowed fund that benefits the Morris campus by addressing versatile strategic campus needs.
 Earnings from the endowment have purchased carbon credits to offset emissions from the campus fleet and grounds equipment.